TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 You are generally allowed to use external information while developing your runs.
 When you submit your runs, please fill in a form listing what resources you used.
 This could include an external corpus such as TMDB or a pretrained model (e.g. word embeddings, BERT).
 Additionally,
 - Participating groups  are **PERMITTED** and encouraged to gather movie data from multiple sources.
 We are distributing identifiers for several data sources i.e., Wikipedia, Wikidata and IMDb (if available).
 Groups are encouraged to explore other resources on their own.
 Pages from different sources can often be resolved using the IMDB ID (e.g., Wikipedia pages often contain the movie’s IMDB ID).
-- Participating groups are **PERMITTED** and encouraged to leverage the qualitative codes associated with the MS-TOT train, dev, and test sets.
-When submitting a run, groups may be asked to explain whether and how the qualitative codes were used during training and/or testing.
 - Participating groups are **PROHIBITED** from using any data from the following websites that are not already included in the train/dev sets described above. **If you do so, you will be training and/or hyperparameter tuning using test data.**
     - <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification</a>
     - <a href="https://irememberthismovie.com/" target="_blank">iRememberThisMovie.com</a>